joshdevyn/employeemanagerfrontend/README.md

 # Employeemanagerapp

+Forked from getarrays for live demo of my knowledge.

 Frontend for App to manage employees.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.

 ## Development server